Nitlix/VenixWebContent/TOS.md

 # Terms of Service

+This statement applies to the Venix Tweaking Utilities software (the "Software") licensed and protected under NITLIX HOLDINGS LTD. (the "Licensor").

+<div class="bubble">Usage rules</div>
+You may not modify, adapt, reverse engineer, decompile, or disassemble the Software, in whole or in part, in any manner.
+The licensor may grant you a worldwide, non-exclusive, non-transferable, revocable license to use the Software for personal or internal business purposes.
+You may not modify, adapt, reverse engineer, decompile, or disassemble the Software, in whole or in part, in any manner.
+You may not distribute, sublicense, or sell the Software, in whole or in part, to any third party, whether for commercial or non-commercial purposes.

 <div class="bubble">Copyright information</div>
 All the content and materials found on the website, including text, graphics, logos, images, videos, audio clips, data compilations, and software, belong to Venix or its content suppliers.
 These assets